nonbhoward/qbit_tools/README.md

-### as of 2021-03-23 current status of main branch is functional with minor bugs
+### as of 2021-03-31 current status of main branch is not-functional with severe bugs

 # a brief project summary follows
 ### core.interface.py